mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 When the client's team is bought-in, we get an environment of trust, a sweet spot where we complement the client's team seamlessly.

 Context and knowledge are shared proactively, affording us smooth onboarding.
 Once we have some recommendations to give, these are discussed constructively.
-Decisions on what to implement are naturally done in consensus.
+Decisions on what to implement are naturally done in alignment.

 A virtuous cycle ensues, where implementing changes is progressively faster and more effective, and ideas flow freely back and forth.
 Together we shift into continous improvement mode.
 Everybody wins.